rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 (e.g. a ski instructor skiing with a slight wedge, static body when making a shot in tennis...).
 Muscle memory is a long term memory, however athletes still require a warm-up lap / game / run...

 For a long time, I have observed something very similar in programmers.
-Programming work is surprisingly repetitive,  we train something that resembles a 'muscle memory' without even realizing it.
+Programming work is surprisingly repetitive,  we develop something that resembles a 'muscle memory' without even realizing it.
 We can do things much faster when we work on familiar problems.
 We are expert cookie-cutters.
 Programmers tend to repeat the previously used patterns, even if these patterns are inferior to other methods (bad muscle habits).

 Mainstream resistance to FP can be viewed as a example of muscle memory inertia.